KelennaUdo/Environment-monitor-with-LCD-and-tilt-controlled-mode-switching/README.md

 # Environment Monitor with LCD and Tilt-Controlled Mode Switching

-This project is the first step in building an Arduino-based environment monitoring system.
+This project is an Arduino-based environment monitoring system.
 The final goal is to display environmental data on an LCD screen and allow users to switch between different display or operation modes by tilting the device, using an onboard accelerometer for intuitive, button-free control.

 ## Current Status